sanchitnevgi/voracious/README.md

 - [x] Procure a dictionary with difficulty level, (Dictionary.com).
 - [x] Run content-script on page idle instead of relying on time-out.
 - [x] Prevent subsequent definitions from showing.
+- [ ] Add extension to Opera & Firefox.